udacity/RoboND-A-Visualization/README.md

         }
     }

-    // Plot start and end states in blue colors using 0 and * respectively
+    // Plot start and end states in blue colors using o and * respectively

     // Plot the robot path in blue color using a .